 Homemade Hair Masks to Try Right Now

 Nobody’s born with perfect hair.
 Okay, maybe Béyonce – but even Bey gives her hair a little TLC to keep it looking fine.
-You deserve the queen bee treatment, too – and quick DIY homemade hair masks are the best thing you can do to moisturize, protect, and lavish love on your hair.
+You deserve the queen bee treatment, too – and quick DIY homemade hair masks are the best at-home hair care treatments you can do to moisturize, protect, and lavish love on your hair.

 Choosing ingredients from your own kitchen cuts down on expenses, and it’s also a great way to use all-natural solutions for common problems.
 (Because we all need fewer chemicals in our lives!)